Vahé Katcha

-Vahé-Karnik Khatchadourian better known as Vahé Katcha (in Armenian Վահե Քաչա) (born in Damascus, Syria 1 April 1928 - died in Paris on 14 January 2003) was a French Armenian author, screenwriter and journalist.
+Vahé-Karnik Khatchadourian better known as Vahé Katcha (in Armenian Վահէ Քաչա) (born in Damascus, Syria 1 April 1928 - died in Paris on 14 January 2003) was a French Armenian author, screenwriter and journalist.
 Katcha wrote 25 novels and two theatre pieces in addition to a great number of adaptations and screenwriting for a great number of French films.
 His novel L'Hameçon was adapted for the American film The Hook.

 Career

 Born in Syria, Katcha spent his childhood in Lebanon, immigrating to France in 1945 when he was just 17 and where he pursued studies at IDEC in film screenwriting and won the Pelman prize in 1962 for 2 film reportages, Pas de pitié pour les aveugles et Les cancéreux.

 He published his first book at age 20 titled Les mégots du dimanche on Gallimard followed up by Œil pour œil.
 The latter was adapted to film directed by André Cayatte.
 Katcha wrote 25 novels including Un homme est tombé dans la rue in addition to two theatre pieces.
 He was involved in screenwriting for 15 films.
 His books adapted to the screen include Galia that launched Mireille Darc, À Cœur joie (English title Two Weeks in September) starring Brigitte Bardot, Le Maître-nageur starring Jean-Louis Trintignant and Jean-Claude Brialy and La Grande Sauterelle starring Mireille Darc.